Skip to main content

 Kindergarten Teacher

-Sarah has been recognized repeatedly for her stellar performance in the classroom, especially through her efforts to communicate clearly and graciously with students, parents, team members, and administrators.
+Mrs. Sander has been recognized repeatedly for her stellar performance in the classroom, especially through her efforts to communicate clearly and graciously with students, parents, team members, and administrators.
 She’s training to become a certified biblical counselor and is passionate about the transformative power of Scripture.
-Sarah and her husband are members of Ascend Church where she serves in a variety of contexts.

-Sarah is eager to guide our kindergarteners in developing not only as excellent students but more importantly as faithful followers of Jesus.
-She can’t wait to share her love of great stories and good books and stir up a passion in our kindergarteners to keep learning throughout their lives.
+Mrs. Sander desires in guiding our kindergarteners in developing not only as excellent students but more importantly as faithful followers of Jesus.
+She delights in sharing her love of great stories and good books, and stirring up a passion in our kindergarteners to keep learning throughout their lives.

 Jessa Roby Headshot, First Grade Teacher